Bypassing the lattice BCS-BEC crossover in strongly correlated superconductors: resilient coherence from multiorbital

 \section{Atomic limit of three-orbital model with inverted Hund's coupling}

-In the main text, we found that Cooper pairs become very localized with a short coherence length $\xi_0\sim\mathcal{O}(2-3\,a_{\mathrm{A}_3\mathrm{C}_{60}})$ by increasing the inverted Hund's coupling $J<0$.
+In the main text, we found that Cooper pairs become very localized with a short coherence length $\xi_0\sim\mathcal{O}(2-3\,a)$ by increasing the inverted Hund's coupling $J<0$.
 It suggests that local physics become increasingly important for the formation of superconducting pairing.
 Indeed, this was confirmed through the analysis of local density matrix weights in the main text.
 Here, we want to complement the discussion of the main text with discussing the atomic limit of the interacting impurity problem.

-To this end, we want to solve the Kanamori-Hubbard interaction Hamiltonian as given in Eq.~(7) of the main text without hopping processes.
+To this end, we want to solve the Kanamori--Hubbard interaction Hamiltonian as given in Eq.~(7) of the main text without hopping processes.
 The form of the interaction given in the main text is convenient to read-off the (inverted) Hund's rules.
-We, here, restate the Kanamori-Hubbard Hamiltonian in its generalized formulation that indicates the different electronic interaction processes more clearly:
+We, here, restate the Kanamori--Hubbard Hamiltonian in its generalized formulation that indicates the different electronic interaction processes more clearly: